wp-plugins/ns-seo-custom-fields/README.txt

 2. Diagram of where to find the right custom field names to use and where you'll see the updated keyword statistics.

 == Changelog ==

+= 2.1.5 =
+* Bugfix for is_readable warning caused by translation directory not being present (no translations in it yet)

 = 2.1.4 =
 * Added bugfix / enhancement for more accurate keyword counting in the Yoast "General" preview panel